BikiniLuxe: History

 Bikini Luxe was founded in 2013 by Candice Galek in her Miami Beach living room.
-The website was opened to the public in June 2014 and offered several luxury swimwear brands like Montce, Peixoto, and Eberjoy.
+The website was opened to the public in June 2014.
 The company initially focused on swimwear brands in the South Florida region but soon expanded to include brands worldwide.
 The company earned some early success largely due to social media and word-of-mouth marketing.
 In late 2014, Bikini Luxe customers began tagging Bikini Luxe in their social media posts.
 The company's Wanelo page had earned around 30,000 followers by May 2015.
 By February 2016, the Bikini Luxe had accrued around 5 million impressions on Pinterest.

 In March 2016, founder and CEO, Candice Galek, posted an image of Miss Universe contender, Natalie Roser, in a bikini on the business networking service, LinkedIn.
 The post was titled, "Is This Appropriate For LinkedIn?"
 The image went viral soon after because of its controversial nature and garnered 50,000 views, 500 comments, and an additional 30,000 followers.
 At that time, the company's social media following (including on sites like Facebook and Instagram) had reached around 250,000 worldwide.
 Bikini Luxe also employs around 40 individuals throughout the world.

 The site was closed in spring 2020.
 The Brazilian Bikini Shop company made a formal offer to Candice Galek to take over the website, but there was no response.

 Collections

-Bikini Luxe carries around 2,500 bikinis and one-piece swimsuits along with a variety of designer clothing and accessories including jewelry, dresses, activewear, and resort wear.
-Some brands include Agua Bendita, Montce, Peixoto, Luli Fama, Sauvage, Shahida Parides, Tai Jewelry, Michi, and others.
+Bikini Luxe carried around 2,500 bikinis and one-piece swimsuits along with a variety of designer clothing and accessories including jewelry, dresses, activewear, and resort wear.
+Some brands included were Agua Bendita, Montce, Peixoto, Luli Fama, Sauvage, Shahida Parides, Tai Jewelry, Michi, and others.
 The company launched its Sauvage Resort collection in 2016 and launched a limited edition of Shahida Parides dresses in 2015.